van-geaux/plex_nfo_exporter/README.md

       - PLEX_URL='http://plex_ip:port' # optional, you need to set in config.yml otherwise
       - PLEX_TOKEN='super-secret-token' # optional, you need to set in config.yml otherwise
       - DRY_RUN=false # optional, will simulate actions without writing any files
+      - LOG_LEVEL=VERBOSE # optional, if not set default to `INFO`, use `VERBOSE` to print detailed processing instead of only summary
     volumes:
       - /path/to/config:/app/config
       - /path/to/config/logs:/app/logs # optional, you need to create the logs folder if you want to mount it